 - Or maybe what could have only been a traumatic experience for him (and for the rest) pushed him to a place of needing to disconnect.

-We don’t know any of this, of course, for these details are entirely unimportant to John and the message he is conveying here.
+We do not know any of this, of course, for these details are entirely unimportant to John and the message he is conveying here.

 And yet, I find myself landing there, realizing perhaps in a way I never have before the importance of being ‘together in one place’ for people of faith.